meilisearch/specifications/text/0085-api-keys.md

     "uid": "ac06a7e1-6956-4699-bb04-dbeb72a231df", //auto-generated value
     "key": "380689dd379232519a54d15935750cc7625620a2ea2fc06907cb40ba5b421b6f", //auto-generated value
     "name": "Default Admin API Key",
-    "description": "Use it for all other than search operations.
+    "description": "Use it for anything that is not a search operation.
 Caution!
 Do not expose it on a public frontend", "actions": [
         "*"
     ],